-The IT business is a good source of employment.
-When times are good, companies are all trying to develop new, exciting ways to reach the mass market, and when times are bad, companies are trying to cut costs by automating.
+The IT business is good as a source of employment.
+When times are good, companies are all trying to develop new, exciting ways to reach the mass market.
+When times are bad, companies are trying to cut costs by automating.
 Either way, the technology needs people to create and operate it.

-If you're creative but not so detail-oriented, there is a big need for Lotus Notes developers and Excel/Notes scripting people.
-Important here is that you learn the business vertical of the companies you're trying to enter, and then the IT skills will come into natural demand.
+If you're creative but not so detail oriented, there is a big need for Lotus Notes developers and Excel/Notes scripting people.
+Here, it's more important that you learn the business vertical of the companies you're trying to enter, and the IT abilities will come into natural demand.

-If you're a gadget-head, then networking is the way to go.
-The obvious first step up the ladder is to get your Microsoft MCP, and then the MCSE.
+Now, if you're a gadget-head, then networking is the way to go.
+The first obvious step up the ladder is to get your Microsoft MCP, then MCSE.
 After that you can go for the more advanced (and much more difficult) CISCO CCNA, CCNP, and CCNE certifications.
-If your Japanese reading/writing skills are good, you can also go for Japanese government qualifications, however, I've yet to meet a foreign company that really cares about these.
-I would also note that just getting certifications on paper without technical experience really doesn't go over too well with employers.
+If your Japanese reading/writing skills are good, you can also go for Japanese government qualifications.
+However, I've yet to meet a foreign company that really cares about these.
+I would just note, too, that just getting certifications on paper without technical experience really doesn't go over too well with employers.
 So if you're a beginner, get yourself into any job that's IT related while you study for your MCSE.

-Lastly, one good way to prove your skills while you are NOT with an SI company is to volunteer your skills and help maintain the system, software, or web site of a local (well known) community or club.
-I have personally hired people from outside the industry because they had the initiative to do something like this.
+Lastly, one good way to prove out your skills while you are NOT in an SI company is to volunteer your skills to a local (well known) community or club and help maintain their systems, software, and Web Site.
+I have personally hired people from outside the industry because they have had the initiative to do something like this.